Suspense Account in the Chart of Accounts

-- The unknown credit might involve an asset account if the cash was from the sale of another asset or the collection of an asset.
-In this example, the best suspense account location would be in the asset section.
+- Asset section if the cash was from the sale of another asset or the collection of an asset

-- The unknown credit could involve a liability account if the cash was a deposit for future work to be done.
-Given these facts, the best suspense account location is the liability section.
+- Liability section if the cash was a deposit for future work to be done

-- The unknown credit might involve a revenue account if the cash was received for work that was recently earned, but not yet billed.
-In this situation the best suspense account location would be the revenue section.
+- Revenue section if the cash was for work that was recently earned, but not yet billed

-Unfortunately the best location is not known at the time of the receipt, and it is hard to say where you will find the suspense account in your own general ledger.
+Unfortunately, the best section may not be known at the time of the receipt, and it is hard to say where you will find the suspense account in your own chart of accounts and general ledger.